chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 <details>
   <summary>Make your own</summary>

-Copy-paste this into your prefered React environment.
+Copy-paste this into your preferred React environment.
-Does not include bootstrapping with `React.creatRoot`.
+Does not include bootstrapping with `React.createRoot`.

 ```jsx
 /* START HERE */